Classical Mechanics from Energy Conservation or: Why not Momentum?: A Quantitative Concept of Work

+Hence (mechanical) energy conservation directly and inevitably leads to Newtonian mechanics with $F=m\,a$ and $T={m\over 2}\,v^2$, whenever the energy of motion can be treated as a function of velocity.
+This means that Newton's second law can be obtained~\footnote{ It has been questioned that $F=m\,a$ is actually due to Newton, but that is not our concern here~\cite{LopesCoelho2025}. } from the principle of energy conservation.
+Unfortunately this also implies that energy conservation alone apparently does not suffice to obtain the correct (``relativistic'') equations of motion.

-\section{Energy as a Function of Position and Momentum}
+\subsection{Energy as a Function of Position and Momentum}

-In the previous case we simply presumed that position and velocity can be treated as fully independent variables.
+In the previous case (Sec.~\ref{sec_xv}) we simply presumed that position, velocity and acceleration can be treated as independent variables.
 This seemingly innocent assumption provided the possibility to derive a definite expression for the kinetic energy $T={m\over 2}\,v^2$, independent of the functional form of the positional energy (i.e. of the potential).

-If we are not sure whether this is correct in all cases, then one can reduce the implications of this assumption and assume merely that the work of motion must depend on some {\it quantity of motion} $p$.
-It is only presumed that this quantity has a monotonic functional relationship to the velocity.
+But this can not possibly be the most general of all cases as we shall demonstrate next.
+In what follows we shall use the same procedure, but merely assume that the work stored in motion must depend on some (yet undefined) {\it quantity of motion} $p$.
+This quantity of motion must of course vanish for zero velocity.
+Thus we have $p(v=0)=0$ and also $T(p=0)=0$.
+Furthermore we assume that the quantity of motion $p$ increases (decreases) whenever the velocity increases (decreases), i.e. $p(v)$ must be a monotonic function of $v$.